 Once the truck is empty, you should verify on the inventory sheet that everything has been delivered.
 If not, those items need to be annotated on the inventory sheet before you sign off.
 This goes for any damage that may have occurred to the residence.
 Additionally, any items not received or that arrive damaged should be written on the Notification of Loss/Damage AT Delivery Form provided by the driver.
 Don’t worry if you missed something, you have 75 days from the date of delivery to notify the moving company in writing of any lost or damaged items that you intend to file a claim for.

 Finally, you have a couple of options during the delivery phase about what items you want the delivery crew to unpack.
 For starters, they can do a full unpack, which is basically where they empty all the items of the boxes in the specified rooms.
 The crew can do a partial unpack and only open boxes in select areas and finally you can have them reassemble any furniture that they took apart at the origin (beds, couches, etc.).

 While we hope all of your items arrived in one piece, the reality is that isn't always the case.
 You will need to sign in to the Defense Personal Property System (DPS) and complete this part of the process.
 When you login to the system, you can expect to see two paths - Lost/Damage Report and Claims Submission.

-A Loss/Damage Report is your way to notify the moving company that some of your items are missing or were damaged during the delivery process.
-This must be done within 75 days of your delivery date.
+Filling out the Loss or Damage AT Delivery Form lets the moving company know that some of your items were missing or damaged during the delivery process.
+This form must be done within 75 days of your delivery date.
 If the items cannot be found or they cannot fix the damage, you must file a claim to be reimbursed!
 Remember… a Loss/Damage Report is NOT a claim!